-The peer review team is guided by the HLRs and SRs in the ASME/ANS PRA Standard.
-A peer review process provides both an objective review of the PRA technical elements (against the ASME/ANS PRA Standard), and an assessment, based on the peer review team members' PRA experience, of the technical adequacy of the PRA elements to support risk-informed applications.
+The peer review team is guided by the HLRs and SRs in the ASME/ANS Advanced Non-LWR PRA Standard.
+Section 1.4.3 of the ASME/ANS Advanced Non-LWR PRA Standard provides a discussion on the bases for the CCs.
+A peer review process provides both an objective review of the PRA technical elements (against the ASME/ANS Advanced Non-LWR PRA Standard), and an assessment, based on the peer review team members' PRA experience, of the technical adequacy of the PRA elements to support risk-informed applications.
 The team uses the assignment of CCs by SR as a framework within which to evaluate the scope, comprehensiveness, completeness, and fidelity of the PRA being reviewed.
 The HLRs and SRs for the PRA undergoing a peer review are the requirements used for the PRA peer review.
 The PRA peer review guidance provided in this document does not provide any new technical requirements.

-As stated in Section 1-6 of the ASME/ANS PRA Standard, "The peer review need not assess all aspects of the PRA against all requirements in the Technical Requirements Section of each respective Section of this Standard; however, enough aspects of the PRA shall be reviewed for the reviewers to achieve consensus on the adequacy of methodologies and their implementation for each PRA Element."
+As stated in Section 6 of the ASME/ANS Advanced Non-LWR PRA Standard, ""The peer review need not assess all aspects of the PRA against all the technical requirements in Section 4 of this Standard, but must address all supporting requirements relevant to the scope of the peer review.
+However, enough aspects of the PRA shall be reviewed for the reviewers to achieve consensus on the adequacy of the assessment of each applicable supporting requirement (SR), as well as the methodologies and their implementation for each PRA technical element."
 In other words, the peer review process is a sampling process, not an exhaustive quality assurance process.
-This sampling process is consistent with the requirements for sampling for each technical element as specified in the ASME/ANS PRA Standard.
+This sampling process is consistent with the requirements for sampling for each technical element as specified in the ASME/ANS Advanced Non-LWR PRA Standard.
 Conversely, the review of newly developed PRA methods should involve more detailed examination of the supporting technical information.

-The set of key areas identified in Sections1-6.3 and 1-6.6 of the ASME/ANS PRA Standard for the technical element(s) being reviewed must be addressed.
+The set of key areas identified in Sections 6.3 and 6.6 of the ASME/ANS Advanced Non-LWR PRA Standard for the technical element(s) being reviewed must be addressed.
 The peer review team shall use the requirements of the Peer Review Section of each respective part of the Standard for the PRA elements being reviewed, along with relevant staff position as document in regulatory guidance.